vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 We have a period over which we measure the maximum open interest to estimate liquidity demand.
 This is a network parameter as per [liquidity monitoring](????-liquidity-monitoring.md) spec.
 We need to keep track of the total amount of fees collected on this market over this period.

 The market value estimate is then then amount of fees collected over the last period (or zero if a full period hasn't elapsed yet) multiplied by the number of full periods until the settlement time.
+For perpetual markets we will update the spec by including a discount factor and use formula for geometric series.

 ### Example
 1. The market was just proposed and one MM commited stake.
 No full fee collecting period has yet elapsed and so the market value estimate is equal to the stake of the committed MM.